António Semedo: Unirea Urziceni

 Shortly after he left Steaua, Semedo signed a four-year contract with Unirea Urziceni where he was wanted by coach Dan Petrescu.
-On 30 November 2009 he scored his first league goal for his new team in a 2–0 home win over Gloria Bistrița, then he scored two more goals in the following two rounds in victories against Ceahlăul Piatra Neamț and Politehnica Iași.
-In the second half of the season he scored two more goals in a 4–4 draw against Dinamo București and a 4–1 away win over "U" Craiova.
-He also made four appearances in the 2009–10 Champions League group stage, playing against Sevilla, Rangers and VfB Stuttgart, scoring a goal in a 3–1 loss against the latter, helping the team earn 8 points and finishing third, thus qualifying to the sixteenths-finals of the Europa League where he played in the second leg of the 4–1 loss on aggregate to Liverpool.
-In the following season he scored his last three goals in Liga I which were the only one in a victory against his former team, Steaua, one in a loss to Victoria Brănești and the last in a win against Sportul Studențesc București, having a total of 132 games with 24 goals scored in the competition, also during his period spent in Romania he made his only 14 appearances with one goal scored in European competitions of his career.
+On 30 November 2009 he scored his first league goal for his new team in a 2–0 home win over Gloria Bistrița.
+Subsequently, he scored two more goals in the following two rounds in victories against Ceahlăul Piatra Neamț and Politehnica Iași.
+In the second half of the season, he scored two goals in a 4–4 draw against Dinamo București and a 4–1 away win over "U" Craiova.
+He also made four appearances in the 2009–10 Champions League group stage, playing against Sevilla, Rangers and VfB Stuttgart, scoring a goal in a 3–1 loss to the latter, as the team earned eight points and finished third.
+Thus they qualified to the round of 32 of the Europa League where he played in the second leg of the 4–1 aggregate loss to Liverpool.
+In the following season, Semedo scored his last three goals in Liga I, which included the sole goal in a victory against his former team, Steaua, one in a loss to Victoria Brănești and another in a win against Sportul Studențesc București.
+He has a total of 132 games with 24 goals in the Romanian league and 14 appearances with one goal in European competitions.

 Alki Larnaca and Khazar Lankaran

 In late December 2010, Semedo signed with Alki Larnaca.
-He made his Cypriot First Division debut on 15 January 2011 under the guidance of coach Itzhak Shum in a 3–2 loss to Apollon Limassol.
-He scored two goals in the league, the first one being the decisive one in a 2–1 win over APOEL, the second being in a 3–2 loss to Ethnikos Achna.
+He made his Cypriot First Division debut on 15 January 2011 under coach Itzhak Shum in a 3–2 loss to Apollon Limassol.
+He scored two goals in the league, the first one was the winning goal in a 2–1 victory over APOEL, while the second was in a 3–2 loss to Ethnikos Achna.

-In the summer of 2011, Semedo penned a one-year contract with Khazar Lankaran where he was wanted by Romanian coach Mircea Rednic who gave him his Azerbaijan Premier League debut on 27 August in a 1–1 draw against Ravan Baku.
-He scored three goals in the league, the first two being in victories over Gabala and Simurq, the last one being in a draw against Simurq.
+In the summer of 2011, Semedo penned a one-year contract with Khazar Lankaran where he was wanted by Romanian coach Mircea Rednic.
+He made his Azerbaijan Premier League debut on 27 August in a 1–1 draw against Ravan Baku.
+Subsequently, he scored three goals in the league, with the first two in victories over Gabala and Simurq, and the last one in a draw against Simurq.

 International career

-Semedo played 16 games for Portugal's under-21 national team, scoring his only goal on his debut from 6 October 2000 in a 3–1 win over Ireland's under-21 national team at the successful 2002 European Under-21 Championship qualifiers.
-He was selected by coach Agostinho Oliveira to be part of the squad that participated at the final tournament, playing in a loss to Switzerland U21 and a victory over England U21 as they did not get past the group stage.
+Semedo played 16 games for Portugal's under-21 national team, scoring his only goal on his debut, which occurred on 6 October 2000 in a 3–1 win over Ireland's under-21 national team during the successful 2002 European Under-21 Championship qualifiers.
+He was selected by coach Agostinho Oliveira to be part of the final tournament squad, playing in a loss to Switzerland U21 and a victory over England U21, as his side failed to progress from their group.